iamacoderguy/projectB/README.md

 1. [Learn about node.js security](https://github.com/iamacoderguy/projectB/issues/1) :heavy_check_mark:
 1. [Learn about non-relational DB](https://github.com/iamacoderguy/projectB/issues/2)

-I will define the requirements and apis so that they will match to my the DB knowledge I'd like to learn. <br/>
+I will define the requirements and APIs so that they will match to the DB knowledge I'd like to learn. <br/>
 Then I will develop the system, and try to attack it with the security knowledge. <br/>
 Sharing the security knowledge after fixing the threats and vulnerability would be the final step for this project.